navarog3/GaloBot/README.md

 Known Bugs:
 - If the bot errors while downloading a song, it leaves a corrupted file behind that must be manually removed before the bot can play that song
+- Sometimes when playing the first song after entering a voice channel, the bot won't play it.
+Subsequent requests work just fine

 Command List:
 - /play : Given a YouTube song link or playlist link, play that song or playlist